 How we evaluate and test apps

-I also focused on standalone email apps for iPhone, rather than apps that are really just add-ons for a web or desktop app.
-I wanted to showcase email apps that could be the only way you accessed your email if you wanted.
+For this list, I focused on standalone email apps for iPhone, rather than apps that are really just add-ons for a web or desktop app.
+I wanted to showcase email apps that could be the only way you access your email if you wanted.
 An Apple Watch companion app, however, was a bonus.

 Maintaining a clean inbox free of spam and clutter is top of mind for many, so I looked for apps that included some degree of spam filters, cleanup suggestions, and security options.
 Along those lines, I also looked for apps that had the most efficient and creative methods for email organization—along with productivity features like snooze options and built-in calendars.